Foucault’s Dream

 Science and art share this thread.
 Both point toward the interconnectedness of things.
 Both ask the deep questions in their own language and find, sometimes, that they are asking the same question.

-At the end of Fanny and Alexander, Bergman gives us a line I have carried for years — about imagination spinning out and weaving new patterns above the tenuous ground of reality.
+, Bergman gives us a line I have carried for years — about imagination spinning out and weaving new patterns above the tenuous ground of reality.